 Schools that are designed to serve special populations (e.g., students receiving alternative programming in alternative educational settings; students living in local institutions for neglected or delinquent children, including juvenile justice facilities; students enrolled in State public schools for the deaf or blind; and recently arrived English learners enrolled in public schools for newcomer students); and

-Massachusetts does not currently differentiate between schools whose mission is to serve alternative populations, but plans to explore a protocol to do so for the first time following the 2017-18 school year.
+Massachusetts does not currently differentiate between schools whose mission is to serve alternative populations but plans to explore a protocol to do so in the future.

 Newly opened schools that do not have multiple years of data, consistent with a State’s uniform procedure for averaging data, if applicable, for at least one indicator (e.g., a newly opened high school that has not yet graduated its first cohort for students).

 Massachusetts plans to include all schools into the accountability as soon as we are able to make a valid and reliable summative determination.
-In most cases, this will be after two years so we can measure both status and improvement.
+In most cases, this will be after two years so we can measure improvement.

 4.2 Identification of Schools.